T-Anushri/Basic-java-programs/Competitive programming/#Questions.md

 + ? = INVALID; ‘?’ character not allowed

 Update the value of regularExpression field in the UsernameValidator class so that the regular expression only matches with valid usernames.

+**VowelsConsonants.java**

+Write a Java Program to Count Vowels and Consonants in a String.